GalacticCake/godot-docs/getting_started/step_by_step/instancing.rst

 Creating instances
 ==================

-In the previous part, we saw that a scene is a collection of nodes organized in a tree structure, with a single node as its root.
-You can split your project into any number of scenes.
-This feature helps you break down and organize your game's different components.
+Previously we saw that a scene is a collection of nodes organized in a tree like structure, with a single node as its root.
+You can create any amount of scenes in your project.
+This feature lets you break down and organize your game's different components.

-You can create as many scenes as you'd like and save them to the disk with the ``.tscn`` extension, which stands for "text scene".
-The ``Label.tscn`` file from the previous lesson was an example.
-We call those files "Packed Scenes" as they pack information about your scene's content.
+You're able to create as many scenes as you wish, and save them to a disk with the ``.tscn`` extension, which stands for "text scene".
+The ``Label.tscn`` file, from the previous lesson, was an example of this.
+Those files are called "Packed Scenes" because they pack information about your scene's content.

-Here's the example of a ball.
-It's composed of a :ref:`RigidBody2D
+As shown below, there is a 2D Ball.
+It contains a :ref:`RigidBody2D
-<class_RigidBody2D>` node as its root named Ball, which allows the ball to fall
+<class_RigidBody2D>` node, a :ref:`Sprite <class_Sprite>` node, and a
-and bounce on walls, a :ref:`Sprite <class_Sprite>` node, and a :ref:`CollisionShape2D <class_CollisionShape2D>`.
+:ref:`CollisionShape2D <class_CollisionShape2D>` node.
+The purpose of a Rigidbody node allows the ball to fall and bounce of walls.
+The Sprite, in simple terms, displays an image.
+The CollisionShape2D lets your object collide with other object, if they also have the collision node.
+If the collision didn't exist, then the Ball would fall through the walls.

 .. image:: img/instancing_ball_scene.png